 TotalMix also supports the 9th fader of the Mackie Control.
-This fader (labelled Master) will control the stereo output fader (lowest row) which is set up as Main Out in the Control Room section.
+This fader (labelled Master) will control the stereo output faders (lowest row) which are set up as Main Out in the Control Room section.

-29.5 MIDI Control
+30.5 MIDI Control

-The hardware output set up as Main Out can be controlled by the standard Control Change Volume via MIDI channel 1.
-With this, the main volume of the Fireface UC is controllable from nearly any MIDI equipped hardware device.
+The hardware output which is set up as Main Out can be controlled by the standard Control Change Volume via MIDI channel 1.
+With this, the main volume of the Fireface is controllable from nearly any MIDI equipped hardware device.

-Even if you don't want to control all faders and pans, some buttons are highly desirable to be available in 'hardware'.
-These are mainly the Talkback and the Dim button, and the monitoring options (listen to Phones submixes).
+Even if you don't want to control all faders and pans, some buttons are highly desired to be available in 'hardware'.
+These are mainly the Talkback and the Dim button, and the monitoring option Cue (listen to Phones submixes).
 Fortunately a Mackie Control compatible controller is not required to control these buttons, as they are steered by simple Note On/Off commands on MIDI channel 1.